|"Ideas for the Bazaar, the Home, Gifts and Sparetime Money-makers ~ with Many Inexpensive, Easily Made Articles that find a Ready Sale."|

 On February 12, 2012 I acquired the Domain name MyCraftBasket.com!
-Visit it for links to my web sites and Stampin' Up Blog!
+Visit it for other links to other pages I have besides this one about Workbasket Magazine!

 I am a native Oregonian and currently reside in Beaverton which is 10 miles west of Portland.
 When I was a little girl I use to watch my mother crochet and knit.
 She would occasionally pull out her Workbasket magazines to inspire her.
 I remember looking through them and I even traced some of the embroidery patterns to color in.
 When I was around 8 I asked my mother to teach me how to knit.
 She thought I was too young and said that I should wait till I was older.
 I decided I would teach myself and went out to my dad's workshop and found a pair of 'knitting needles' which were actually large galvanized gutter nails and some string.
 My mother walked in on me one day while I was attempting to knit.
 She asked me what I was doing and I told her that since she didn't want to teach me I was going to teach myself.
 She knew at that point I was serious.
 We went to Sprouse-Reitz and she bought me a pair of size 8 needles (which I still have) and some yarn.
 Thus began my love of hand crafts.
 Trial and error, my mother telling me to loosen up or I would bend the knitting needles, and practice developed me into an accomplished knitter.
 My first project which I completed and also still have is a knitted afghan.
 There were 4 blocks, each with a different pattern and five colors of yarn.
 When I finished the afghan I had honed my skills of following a pattern and developed an even tension.

 The next hand craft my mother taught me was embroidery.
 At Christmas when I was around 12 my mother presented me with a dresser scarf, an embroidery hoop, needles and embroidery thread.
 It was wonderful surprise.
 I finished that scarf and many more.